 Queensland Government On-time Payment Policy

-For eligible invoices, the Queensland Government will pay penalty interest to small business suppliers for all invoices on contracts up to $1 million paid greater than 30 calendar days.
+For eligible invoices, the Queensland Government will pay penalty interest to small business suppliers for all invoices of any value paid after 20 calendar days.
 This only applies to correctly rendered undisputed invoices.

 Contact us if you need help completing the form.